Introduction

 Alain De Benoist — The Problem of Democracy

-In his work, De Benoist argues that democracy has been an integral part of civilization since its inception, countering critiques that dismiss its significance.
+In his work, Benoist argues that democracy has been an integral part of civilization since its inception, countering critiques that dismiss its significance.
 He contends that the issue lies not with democracy itself, but with the contemporary interpretation that diminishes individual agency, reducing people to mere components of a political machine controlled by unaccountable politicians.
-To address this, de Benoist advocates for a revitalized understanding of citizenship, one that emphasizes belonging to a specific political community defined by shared values and historical connections, rather than the liberal concept of delegating sovereignty to elected officials.
+To address this, Benoist advocates for a revitalized understanding of citizenship, one that emphasizes belonging to a specific political community defined by shared values and historical connections, rather than the liberal concept of delegating sovereignty to elected officials.
 He calls for a governance model reminiscent of those in Antiquity, which may now appear revolutionary in today's context.

 Willis A. Carto — Populism vs. Plutocracy: The Universal Struggle